metabase/metabase/docs/installation-and-operation/running-the-metabase-jar-file.md

 java -version
 ```

 If Java isn't installed, you'll need to install Java before you can run Metabase.
-We recommend version 11 of JRE from [Eclipse Temurin](https://adoptium.net/) with HotSpot JVM.
-You can run Metabase wherever Java 11 runs.
+We recommend version 21 of JRE from [Eclipse Temurin](https://adoptium.net/) with HotSpot JVM, but we also support 11 and 17.
+You can run Metabase wherever Java 21 runs.
 The particular processor architecture shouldn't matter (although we only test Metabase for x86 and ARM).

 ### 2. Download Metabase